-Section 3 provides foundational information regarding the navigation data message exchange architecture (definitions, paradigms, etc.).
+Section 3 provides foundational information regarding the navigation data message exchange architecture.

 Section 4 provides an overview of the CCSDS Navigation Data Messages (NDMs), and introduces the current recommended and envisioned CCSDS standards for the exchange of navigation data.

 Annex A provides a listing of abbreviations and acronyms.